-In 2016, I joined the TEDx chapter at the University of Washington as a Mobile UX Designer to create a mobile application for our conference attendants.
+In 2016 I joined the TEDx chapter at the University of Washington as a Mobile UX Designer, where I designed a mobile application for our conference attendants.
 Each user would receive points that would accumulate throughout the day of the conference that can later be redeemed for prizes that are provided by our sponsors.

 Every year, TEDxUofW hosts an annual conference at the University of Washington.
 Between each program segment, attendees have around half an hour of intermission.
 The challenge was that there isn't not enough time for students to go off campus and nothing on campus is open.
 The question then became clear—how can we utilize this 30-minute intermission with our app?